auerswal/pubcloud2020/ex2-iac/README.md

 but piping the output through `cat` results in no pager being used:
 `aws help | cat`.

+The AWS CLI, written in Python, is slow.
+On my system, `aws help` takes about one second to show any output, whereas, e.g., `terraform -help` takes about one tenth of a second.

 ### AWS CloudFormation

 First I will use AWS CloudFormation for this exercise.